 Each reporting period, the Company assesses whether events or circumstances have occurred which indicate that the carrying amount of an intangible asset exceeds its fair value.
 If the carrying amount of the intangible asset exceeds its fair value, an asset impairment charge will be recognized in an amount equal to that excess.
-No asset impairment charges were incurred during the year ended December 31, 2010.
-During the year ended December 31, 2009, the Company recognized an asset impairment expense of \$803,000 related to the Ascendant revenue interest.
+No asset impairment charges were incurred during the year ended December 31, 2011 and December 31, 2010.